New to PT hub North Melbourne?

 Your schedule, your way

-Use our online booking system to schedule your group training sessions at a time that suits you.
-You can also update or reschedule your existing personal training and group training sessions through this system after you successfully log in.
+Use our online booking system to schedule your sessions.
+You can also update or reschedule your existing sessions after you activate your account (other services section).

 Knowledge to fuel your progress